Azure/Enterprise-Scale-for-AVS/GettingStarted.md

 ### Brownfield deployment

 In the Brownfield scenario, the Automation framework will deploy the solution using existing Azure resources.
 This gives you greater control over the resources, allowing you to either split up the deployment into smaller pieces or utilize existing resources.
-For these deployments, a series of smaller [scenarios](Scenarios) are provided with tightly scoped deployments.

-See the scenarios section for more information

 ## Deployment Options

 For each module a set of options are provided for deployment.
 All modules within this repository contain Bicep & ARM templates, with a subset also providing PowerShell and Azure CLI scripting options.
-It is important to note that you can deploy the Bicep or ARM templates via the [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#azure-cli), [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#powershell), or the Azure Portal.
+It is important to note that you can deploy the Bicep or ARM templates via the [Azure CLI](https://docs.microsoft.com/azure/azure-resource-manager/bicep/install#azure-cli), [PowerShell](https://docs.microsoft.com/azure/azure-resource-manager/bicep/install#powershell), or the Azure Portal.
 Depending on the version of Azure CLI and PowerShell you have installed, you may need to update prior to deploying Bicep templates.
 You can check if you have support for bicep via the following commands:

 ```Azure CLI
 az bicep version